LKFrederiksen/Cryptocarya/README.md

 ## For your information

-Please do not expect all the scipts to run out of the box from your device.
+Please do not expect all the scripts to run out of the box from your device.